DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: Related Work

-One of the seminal works on neural end-to-end EL applied to historical documents has been presented in~\citep{linhares2022melhissa}.
+One of the seminal works on neural end-to-end EL applied to historical documents has been presented in~\citet{linhares2022melhissa}.
 This system employs several strategies, including an OCR correction mechanism, a probabilistic entity table map, a multilingual KB that contains entity representations obtained from the multilingual Wikipedia and a BiLSTM network which is trained to compute the matching probability between the context in which an entity appears and its representation in the KB.
 Despite the remarkable performances shown on multilingual historical press articles (excluding Italian), the model makes limited use of contextual knowledge by simply applying rule-based filters on the results using temporal constraints, type-related information, and edit distance between entity labels and surface form.
-Differently, our approach aims to learn the relevance of contextual information by employing supervised learning techniques.
+Instead, one of the advantages of our approach is the possibility to learn the relevance of contextual information by employing supervised learning in the candidate re-ranking step.